davidguri/norminette-header-replace/README.md

 ## How to use

-Below are a couple ways to use the cli
+Below are a couple ways to use the cli.
+The `name` tag is the username you use at 42

 ### Help